-This week we’re going to go on about Wilfred Thesiger’s book you already know the name of.
-Thesiger (full title, we joke you not, Major Sir Wilfred Patrick Thesiger, CBE, DSO, FRAS, FRGS, and Mubarak bin London (“the blessed one from London”) – that’s about as grand as it gets!
+This week we’re going to go on about Wilfred Thesiger’s the Marsh Arabs.
+His full title, we joke you not, was Sir Wilfred Patrick Thesiger, CBE, DSO, FRAS, FRGS, and Mubarak bin London (“the blessed one from London”) – that’s about as grand as it gets!
 Although distinctly British and a man of his era, his global travels also have to be noted for his ability to immerse into other cultures seamlessly.

 The Marsh Arabs

-Sir Thesiger, a traveller and writer, spent many years living with the Marsh Arabs in Southern Iraq, which in the mid-20th Century was a way of life which had gone unchanged for thousands of years.
-Being British he stood out a vast amount (as you would expect), but thanks to his charm and wide skill set the locals welcomed him into their society and grew to view him as a friend and something of a medical expert (due to his basic knowledge of medicine).
+Sir Thesiger (1910-2003) was a traveller and writer.
+He spent many years living with the Marsh Arabs in southern Iraq, which in the mid-20th Century was a way of life that had gone unchanged for countless generations.
+Being British, he stood out a vast amount (as you would expect), but thanks to his charm and wide skill set the locals welcomed him into their society and grew to view him as a friend (as well as something of a medical expert, due to his basic knowledge of medicine).

-Frankly, it’s travel writing at its finest.
+The Marsh Arabs is travel writing at its finest.
 The account has moments of tragedy and comedy, but above everything it’s a remarkable insight into a way of life which occupied thousands of humans for aeons.
-This makes it an important as a historical document for a way of life which quickly disappeared with the arrival of big business and technological advancements.
+This makes it an important historical document for a way of life which quickly disappeared with the arrival of big business, technological advancements, and Saddam Hussein.